mncrowe/mncrowe.github.io/_pages/codes.md

 ### [Dedalus](https://dedalus-project.org/)

 I am a frequent user of the [Python](https://www.python.org/) package Dedalus, a general spectral PDE solver.
 Some of my example Dedalus scripts can be found [here](https://github.com/mncrowe/Dedalus_Scripts).
-Dedalus scripts relating to my published work are aailable upon request though are likely written in Dedalus v2, which has now been mostly superseded by v3.
+Dedalus scripts relating to my published work are available upon request though are likely written in Dedalus v2, which has now been mostly superseded by v3.